reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 #### Exploring the Initial Project

-This initial project is based on [the standard Vite](https://create-react-app.dev/docs/getting-started) project template, with some modifications.
+This initial project is based on [the standard Vite](https://vite.dev/guide/) React project template, with some modifications.

 Let's take a quick look at what the initial project contains: